-- Wisconsin YA Grant Application (form detw 16512 e), including:
+- Wisconsin YA Grant Application (form detw_16512_e), including:

-- Regional Contact Information, Fiscal Agent and Grant Signatory
+- o Regional Contact Information, Fiscal Agent and Grant Signatory

 - Grant Application Abstract (200 words or less)

 - Grant Application Narrative

 - Diversity and Inclusion Goals Chart

-- Advanced Standing/Transcripted Credit Chart

-- Industry Recognized Certifications Chart

 - Steering Committee Page

-- o Participating School District List
+- Participating School District List

-- Program Area Chart

-- Attached copy of consortium grievance policy (see Wisconsin Youth Apprenticeship Manual)

-- Quarterly Program Plan

-- Steering Committee Minutes/Agenda

 The Wisconsin YA Grant Application (form detw_16512_e) should be submitted as a single document in .docx or PDF format.
-The Quarterly Program Plan should be submitted as a spreadsheet in the .xlsx format.
 Other required documents should be submitted as separate documents from the main Grant Application document, either a single document in the .docx or .pdf format, or as distinct documents.
-The Proposed Budget should be keyed into the Budget Page in YODA.
+The Proposed Budget should be keyed into the Budget Page in cBASERS.

-After the grant due date, DWD staff will spend two days performing a compliance review.
+After the grant due date, DWD staff will spend two days performing an initial review for completeness.
 During this period, staff will ensure that all fields have been filled in and that budget calculations are correct.
 The DWD expects a representative from the consortium to be available during this two-day period in case corrections are needed.